carthworks/gantt-pro/PRIVACY-POLICY.md

 ## Overview

-Gantt Pro ("the Extension") is committed to protecting your privacy.
+Gantto ("the Extension") is committed to protecting your privacy.
 This privacy policy explains how we handle your information.

 ## Data Collection